Residential Editorial Program logo

 About the program

-Administered by the Australian Publishers Association and supported by Creative Australia and the publishing industry, the REP aims to enhance the standard of writing published in Australia by:
+Administered by the Australian Publishers Association and supported by Creative Australia, REP aims to enhance the standard of writing published in Australia by:

-• Identifying and developing the professional skills of literary editors
+• Developing the professional skills of literary editors

 • Enabling professional interaction and networking between editors